Skip to content

 self.easing_total_steps += 1

-Applies a gradient effect to a sequence of symbols and adds each symbol as a frame to the Scene.
+Apply a gradient effect to a sequence of symbols and add each symbol as a frame to the Scene.

 Parameters: